-Please Note: All of our in-person meetings currently take place over the Zoom platform.
+Please Note: Warrrior meetings currently take place over the Zoom platform.
 If you are on the Warriors mailing list, you will get the link to the meeting a week or so before.
 It will also be available by clicking on the scrolling banner at the top of every page.

-We meet 4-6 times yearly at the same time as regular peer support meetings…in a separate room.
+We meet 6 times yearly on the last Monday of odd numbered month over Zoom.
 At these meetings we address the concerns of newcomers/listen and respond to updates/ exchange information on research developments and clinical trials/ listen to topical presentations by specialists and Warriors.

-Our meetings are at 7:00 p.m. on Tuesdays online via Zoom.
+Our meetings are at 7:00 p.m. on Mondays online via Zoom.

 Between meetings we exchange information and provide advice by email.

 There is now a facebook group.
 Click here to see the group.
 It’s a closed group and you have request to join by clicking on the [+ Join Group] button and be approved to see most of the content and to post.